 As soon as you receive the order on your WooCommerce store, this plugin automatically fetches the data from the order and sends the shipment details to your online FedEx account.
 From there, the generated shipping label is ready for download.
 The postage for this label is automatically paid from your FedEx account.

-These set of information is very important for the FedEx delivery agents.
+This set of information is very important for FedEx delivery agents.
 It helps them to deliver the package to the exact location without much effort and confusion.
-With the introduction of so many barcodes reading apps, it has become even easier for the customers to check out the basic information regarding the shipment tracking.
+With the introduction of so many barcodes reading apps, it has become even easier for customers to check out the basic information regarding shipment tracking.
 For example, if you share this shipping label with your customer as soon as the label is generated, they can scan the barcode and find out their shipment status.

 Generating return shipping label

 Using this plugin, you can even generate the return FedEx label as well.
 Below is one of the samples of a return FedEx shipping label.
 As you can see in the screenshot sample, the addresses are reversed in the return shipping label.